daniele-cozzi/event-booking/README.md

 - Sellers can upload detailed events, assigning multiple categories and defining dates, times, locations, and ticket prices.
 - The ability to set prices and view sales statistics for each event.

-### Venue Management
+### Place Management
-- Administrators can input venues with complete details, including address, city, sections, and available seats.
+- Administrators can input places with complete details, including address, city, sections, and available seats.
 - Each section has a list of seats with distinct names to ensure better organization.

 ### User Management